 In 1848, I was living in Bulgaria.
 That was the year people across Europe took to the streets.
 There were marches and demonstrations right across the continent, many of which broke into open revolution.
 It started in Sicily I’m told, but we didn’t know that at the time.
 It was the actions in France and Germany, more rumored than factual, that animated us.
 News didn’t spread by wire.
 It had to be carried by hand or hoof.
 That year, it came in from everywhere.
 Nothing like it had happened before—or since.
 Denmark, the Netherlands, Italy, France, Germany, the Austrian Empire.
 The world seemed on the verge of change.
 How could it not, when so many had risen in protest?

-I remember there was a massacre in the town where I sought refuge.
+I remember the massacre in the town where I sought refuge.
 We called it a massacre.
 Some men started arguing outside a pub.
 A fight broke out.
 No one knows why.
 It could’ve been between a loyalist and a revolutionary but it could’ve just as easily been about a woman, or cards.
 But there was so much agitation then that when the soldiers came—There were no police.
 Only the army.
 And soldiers can do two things only: shoot or not shoot.
 So they shot, and four men were killed.
 A successful keeping of the peace in the eyes of the governor.

 I remember one old fellow was very put out that the crowd contained several foreigners, non-Bulgarians, myself included.
 For him, the tragedy was not that Bulgaria was ruled by an aristocracy.
 I don’t think he could’ve imagined government any other way.
-It was that so many of the governors and lords were Austrian—by culture at least, if not by birth—and that these foreigners could never be trusted to treat Bulgarians fairly.
+It was that so many of the governors and lords were Austrian—by culture even where not by birth—and that these foreigners could never be trusted to treat Bulgarians fairly.
 He wanted them out.
-He wanted Bulgaria for Bulgarians.
+He wanted Bulgaria for “real Bulgarians.”
 I’m sure quite a few agreed with him, for I heard their chants competing with others: an end to conscription or dreams of lower taxes—pleas for reform rather than revolution.
 It was Montaigne and his men who argued for the rest.
 I remember his lieutenants circling the crowd as he spoke, like sharks, calling out from different places to make it look like their ideas were more popular than they were.
 I remember them struggling to silence the others so that the great man could speak.
 From what I heard, his arguments were not entirely unpersuasive.
 The Hapsburgs, he pointed out, had ample opportunity for reform—decades, even—and they had persistently failed.
 How many chances were we to give them before we “took our destiny into our own hands?”

 The wording, I’m sure, was intentional.
 It left everyone free to imagine a different “us.”